cde-ev/cdedb2/doc/source/Realm_Assembly_Attachments.rst

 Deletion
 --------
-An attachment can only be deleted if it has no attachment_ballot_link and no attachment_version.
+An attachment can only be deleted if it has:

+- no attachment_ballot_links or only attachment_ballot_links which may be deleted.
+- no attachment_versions.

 An attachment_ballot_link can only be deleted if the ballot it links to is before its voting phase.